Christmas in Portland, Oregon: Santa Claus and alternatives

 In addition to Santa greetings at Santaland, Portland has seen Black Santa and Hipster Santa greetings.
 Mayor Bud Clark dressed as Santa in 1991.
+Hipster Santa debuted at Pioneer Place in 2015.
+The Lloyd Center has hosted greetings with Santa, the Grinch, and Jack Skellington and Sally from the 1993 film The Nightmare Before Christmas.
+In 2025, Portland Fire & Rescue hosted "Safety Santa" at the Belmont Firehouse in southeast Portland.

 The city has hosted an annual SantaCon pub crawl, sometimes called Stumptown Santacon.
 Since the early 2010s, Chris Willis has installed a display of Santa statues called Santa Clones throughout the city.
+A Santa-themed flash mob dance was held in downtown Portland in 2024.

-Since 2010, the Krampus parade called Krampus Lauf has been held on Hawthorne Boulevard in southeast Portland.
+Since 2010, the Krampus Lauf parade has been held on Hawthorne Boulevard in southeast Portland.
 Portland has also had Krampus greetings (as an alternative to Santa greetings) and Fear PDX has hosted a Krampus-themed haunted house in December.
+Approximately 150 people participated in the fifteenth annual parade in 2025.

-A Santa-themed flash mob dance was held in downtown Portland in 2024.
+In an effort to recognize both traditional Chinese and western holiday rituals, Lan Su Chinese Garden has hosted Asian Santa.
+According to The Oregonian, "While Asian Santa sports the typical outfit – red suit, black boots, big beard, glasses – he celebrates a slightly different holiday: Dongzhi, the Chinese winter solstice [...]
+Asian Santa is the representative of that cross-culture representation [...] arriving not in a sleigh but an ox cart."

 Christmas trees

-A Christmas tree is installed in downtown Portland's Pioneer Courthouse Square annually.
+Every year, a Christmas tree is installed in downtown Portland's Pioneer Courthouse Square.
+There is also a Christmas tree installation and lighting ceremony in St. Johns.
 A Christmas tree lot has operated in southeast Portland's Woodstock neighborhood since 2004.
-One local organization gives away Christmas trees to families in need each year.
-CJ McCollum partnered with the group when he played for the Portland Trail Blazers.
+A local organization gives away Christmas trees to families in need each year.